mbakeranalecta/sam/README.md

 * Bold and italic decorations will be replaced with equivalent annotations.
 * Some non-essential character escapes may be included.
+* Annoation lookups will be performed and any `!annotation-lookup` declaration will be removed.
+* Smart quote processing will be performed and any `!smart-quotes` declaration will be removed.

 To regurgitate, use the `-regurgitate` option, which may be abbreviated as `-r`.